artyompal/kaggle_salt/README.md

 # Kaggle TGS Salt Identification Challenge
 This is our solution.
-It's based on the (unintentionally) open-sourced code by Florian Muellerklein: https://github.com/FlorianMuellerklein/kaggle_tgs_salt However, we tuned it and prepared several ensembles with our solutions using bagging and stacking.
+It's based on the code open-source by Florian Muellerklein: https://github.com/FlorianMuellerklein/kaggle_tgs_salt.
+However, we tuned it and prepared several ensembles with our solutions using bagging and stacking.

 Features:
 * SE-ResNext;